kszeto20/CyberFinalProject/README.md

 ### Lillian Tran
 12/14/2021

-Started presentation slides, outlining overall format and starting to shift research from our Google Docs.
+Finished up the presentation research.
+Started slides, outlining overall format and starting to shift information from our Google Docs.

+12/15/2021

+Brainstormed using website in redirect XSS attack to steal information.
+Resolved cookie issue on website troubleshooting with Kirsten.

+12/16/2021

+Rethought project deliverables: started working on pre-lesson Javascript guide.
+Kept working on presentation slides.

 ### Kirsten Szeto

 12/14/2021

 Worked with insecurelabs.org to find new exploits in code.
 Was able to find a way to cause different link to show.
-Need to work on how to exectute it from a sample entry not direct insertion.
+Need to work on how to execute it from a sample entry not direct insertion.

 Also want to work on other things to display.